-- Now at last I can rejoice in my sufferings on your behalf, and 24 in my own person I supplement the afflictions endured by the Christ, for the sake of his body, the church; of which I myself became a minister in virtue of the office with which God entrusted me for your benefit, to declare the message of God in all its fulness - That truth which has been hidden from former ages and generations.
-But now it has been revealed to God's people, to whom it was his pleasure to make known the surpassing glory of that hidden truth when proclaimed among the Gentiles -28 'Christ among you!
+- Now at last I can rejoice in my sufferings on your behalf, and in my own person I supplement the afflictions endured by the - 25 Christ, for the sake of his body, the church; of which I myself became a minister in virtue of the office with which God entrusted me for your benefit, to declare the message of God in - all its fulness that truth which has been hidden from former ages and generations.
+But now it has been revealed to God's - people, to whom it was his pleasure to make known the surpassing glory of that hidden truth when proclaimed among the - 28 Gentiles 'Christ among you!
 Your hope of glory!'
-This is the Christ whom we proclaim, warning everyone, and instructing everyone, with all the wisdom that we possess, in the hope of bringing everyone into God's presence perfected by union with Christ.
-It is for that I toil, struggling with all the energy which he inspires and 2 which works powerfully within me.
-I want you to know in how great a struggle I am engaged for you and for Christ's people at 2 Laodicea, and for all who have not yet seen me; in the hope that they, being bound to one another by love, and keeping in view the full blessedness of a firm conviction, may be encouraged to 3 strive for a perfect knowledge of God's hidden truth, even Christ himself, in whom all treasures of wisdom and knowledge lie 4 hidden.
-I say this to prevent anyone from deceiving you by plausible arguments.
-It is true that I am not with you in person, but - Since, therefore, you have received Jesus, the Christ, as your Lord, live your lives in union with him rooted in him, building up your characters through union with him, growing stronger through your faith, as you were taught, overflowing with faith and thanksgiving.
-Take care there is not someone who will carry you away by his 'philosophy' a hollow sham! following, as it does, mere human traditions, and dealing with puerile questions of this world, and not with Christ.
-For in Christ the Godhead in all its fulness dwells incarnate; and, by your union with the unbroken front resulting from your faith in Christ.

-I am with you in spirit, and am glad to see the good order and him, you also are filled with it.
+This is the Christ whom we proclaim, warning everyone, and instructing everyone, with all the wisdom that we possess, in the hope of bringing everyone into God's presence perfected by union with - 29 Christ.
+It is for that I toil, struggling with all the energy which - 2 he inspires and which works powerfully within me.
+I want you to know in how great a struggle I am engaged for you and for Christ's people at Laodicea, and for all who have not yet seen - 2 me; in the hope that they, being bound to one another by love, and keeping in view the full blessedness of a firm conviction, may be encouraged to strive for a perfect knowledge of God's - 3 hidden truth, even Christ himself, in whom all treasures of wis- - 4 dom and knowledge lie hidden.
+I say this to prevent anyone - 5 from deceiving you by plausible arguments.
+It is true that I am not with you in person, but I am with you in spirit, and am glad to see the good order and the unbroken front resulting from your faith in Christ. - 6 Since, therefore, you have received Jesus, the Christ, as your - 7 Lord, live your lives in union with him rooted in him, building up your characters through union with him, growing stronger through your faith, as you were taught, overflowing with faith - and thanksgiving.
+Take care that there is not someone who will carry you away by his 'philosophy' a hollow sham! following, as it does, mere human traditions, and dealing with puerile ques-9 tions of this world, and not with Christ.
+For in Christ the God-10 head in all its fulness dwells incarnate; and, by your union with him, you also are filled with it.
 He is the head of all archangels and powers of heaven.
-By your union with him you received a circumcision that was not performed by human hands, when you threw off the tyranny of the earthly body, and received the circumcision of the Christ.
+By your union with him you received a circumcision that was not performed by human hands, when you threw off the tyranny of the earthly body, and received the 12 circumcision of the Christ.
 For in baptism you were buried with Christ; and in baptism you were also raised to life with him, through your faith in the omnipotence of God, who raised him from the dead.
-And to you, who once were dead, by reason of your sins and your uncircumcised nature - to you God gave life in giving life to Christ!
+And to you, who once were dead, by reason of your sins and your uncircumcised nature - to you God gave life 14 in giving life to Christ!
 He pardoned all our sins!
 He canceled the bond which stood against us - the bond that consisted of ordinances - and which was directly hostile to us!
-He has taken it out of our way by nailing it to the cross!
+He has taken 15 it out of our way by nailing it to the cross!
 He rid himself of all the powers of evil, and held them up to open contempt, when he celebrated his triumph over them on the cross!